apache/jena-site/source/documentation/io/streaming-io.md

 extension.  `data.nt.gz` is parsed as a gzip-compressed N-Triples file.

-Jena does not support all possible compression formats itself, only GZip, BZip2 and Snappy are supported directly.
-If you want to use an alternative compression format you can do so by adding suitable dependencies yourself into your project and passing a suitable `InputStream`/`OutputStream` implementation to Jena code e.g.
+Jena does not support all possible compression formats itself, only GZip and BZip2 are supported directly.
+If you want to use an alternative compression format you can do so by adding suitable dependencies into your project and passing an appropriate `InputStream`/`OutputStream` implementation to Jena code e.g.

     InputStream input =  new ZstdCompressorInputStream(....);